Are You Ready for Advisement and Registration?

 Where is the Advising Center and when are you open?

 The Advising Center is located on the first floor of the Student Activities Center, Room 1148 (across from the Student Gym).
 Click on our Hours of Operation link to access the current semesters' hours.
 Hours of Operation

 Appointments are highly encouraged to ensure an advisor is available to meet with you and help you plan your program of study.
 Each advisor has a large caseload of students to see and meet with, and each student is important.
 We highly suggest that you make an advising appointment by using the Calendly link for scheduling advising appointments.
 To do so, click on the Academic Advisor Directory to access these appointment calendar links.
 Email addresses for all advisors are also located on the Academic Advisor Directory and in your MyCleveland account.
 Due to the high volume of students and the quality of advising services, advising over the phone is not an option.
 Special Credit/Non-Degree seeking students should contact Dr. Kay Ray (email@example.com after completing the admissions processes for assistance.)

 When should I contact my advisor?

-You may contact your advisor at any time in the semester, but advising appointments should happen one to two months before registration for the next semester.
+New students and some returning students will need to complete New Student Orientation before advising and registration occurs.
+You may contact your advisor at any time during the semester, but advising appointments should happen one to two months before registration for the next semester.
 Ideally, you should see your advisor at least once every fall and spring semester in order to plan upcoming semesters, verify your academic plan, and address any academic concerns or questions you may have.
 Not contacting your advisor, failing to keep appointments with your advisor, and not preparing for registration, are all examples of poor academic planning.
 Keeping up with academic advising and planning sessions with your advisor is just as important as keeping up with your school work!